-The Mathematics Learning Success Center (MLSC) is a support facility for undergraduate mathematics instruction at OSU.
-The MLSC offers FREE tutoring for all 1000- and 2000-level math classes and Linear Algebra.
+The Mathematics Learning Success Center (MLSC) is a support facility for undergraduate mathematics instruction at OSU located on the 5th floor of Edmon Low Library.
+The MLSC offers FREE in-person drop-in tutoring for all 1000- and 2000-level math classes and Linear Algebra.
 These support services are integrated with mathematics course instruction to enhance student learning and success in lower-division mathematics courses.
-Other services include high school tutoring hours, exam review sessions, textbooks and laptops that can be used in our facility, and special tutoring for some upper-division math classes.
-The MLSC is located on the 5th floor of the Edmon Low Library and is open to all students enrolled in math classes at OSU or NOC on a walk-in basis.
-For more information, visit https://mlscokstate.com/ or call 405.744.5818.
+Other services include high school tutoring hours, exam review videos, textbooks and laptops that can be used in our facility, and special tutoring for some upper-division math classes.
+For more information, visit https://cas.okstate.edu/mlsc/ or call 405.744.5818.